 “It’s important for Placer County to conduct its business to ensure essential services for our citizens,” said Board Chair Bonnie Gore.
 “We’re doing everything we can to facilitate social distancing and urge residents to take advantage of other methods to address the board versus attending meetings in person.”

-- Scott Alvord, Chair, Representing the City of Roseville
+- Scott Alvord, Representing the City of Roseville

-- Peter Gilbert, Vice-Chair, Representing the City of Lincoln
+- Rachel Raddell-Harris, Representing the City of Auburn

-- Matt Spokely, Representing the City of Auburn
+- Holly Andreatta, Representing the City of Lincoln

 - Bill Halldin, Representing the City of Rocklin

 - Kim Douglass, Representing the City of Colfax